When it comes to being nervous about public speaking, sometimes it’s the details that can cause us the most anxiety.

 The details to which I am referring are not your notes or preparation for the presentation itself, but rather vital tangential items that can throw you for a loop if not handled properly.

-There are four categories of details that, planned for in advance, can greatly lower your stress level when you are getting ready to make a presentation:
+There are five categories of details that, planned for in advance, can greatly lower your stress level when you are getting ready to make a presentation:

 - Items to discuss and arrange with the event planner or meeting organizer ahead of time;

 - Items to prepare ahead of time that you may need to take with you;